Jenin82/hacker-rank-tch/README.md

     return test.length === count ?
 "YES" : "NO";
 }
 ```
-The function hackerrankInString is designed to determine if the string "hackerrank" can be spelled out by picking characters sequentially (though not necessarily consecutively) from the given string s.
-If it can, the function returns "YES"; otherwise, it returns "NO".

 Here's a breakdown of the function:
 ```javaScript
 let test = "hackerrank";